lunasec-io/lunasec/docs/blog/2022-05-12-the-issue-with-vuln-scanners.md

 that there was no better way.
 The infrastructure just didn't exist to eliminate that tedious job.

 At LunaSec,
 we've been taking on this type of work for a few select companies, and taking notes.
-When diving in deeper to this problem we realized something a little mind-blowing.
+We realized something a little mind-blowing.

 :::info
 By the way, if you'd like to hire us for a dependency review,